Image: Shutterstock/Peter Snaterse

 Negative mental health outcomes associated with poor sleep

 Although you might assume that a minor reduction in sleep carries minimal risks, this is not necessarily true.
-Even a single hour of lost sleep can have a major impact on kids, and as sleep problems worsen, so do the risks.
+Even a single hour of lost sleep each night can have a major impact on kids, and as sleep problems worsen, so do the risks.
 Every hour of lost sleep raises the likelihood of feeling sad or hopeless by 38%.
 It also increases the risk of substance abuse by 23%, suicidal thoughts by 42% and suicide attempts by 58%.

 Even after researchers accounted for demographics, substance abuse, suicidal ideation and symptoms of depression at the beginning, those who suffered from sleep problems for a year were 20% more likely to have thoughts of suicide, as well as more likely to actually make a suicide attempt.